 If you purchase a single webcam that you intend to connect via cable to a computer or tablet, you’ll be using a standalone webcam.
 You can expect a higher resolution video from a standalone webcam versus an integrated webcam.

 Security webcams are designed to work in tandem, covering an entire room or building.
-A security webcam uses an Ethernet connection, allowing it to pass the video stream through a very fast network connection.
-It may connect to its own hard drive on the network where it stores the video for a certain amount of time.
+Modern security webcams use a WiFi connection that enables them to record directly to the cloud.
+Depending on the brand, they may connect to their own hard drive on the network which stores the video for a certain amount of time.
 Users can access the video over the internet.

 In the early days of webcams, any video stream was good enough — even if the picture was choppy and fuzzy.
 With advancing technology, however, high video quality is quite achievable and quite important.